NOW Reporting!

 Frequently Asked Questions

-How is an ICP different from a buyer persona?
+Q: What is the difference between an ICP and a buyer persona?

-How does an ICP improve referral networking results?
+Q: How specific does an ICP need to be for referral networking?

 → Related: What is the NOW Networking Philosophy?
 Structured referral networking explained